-Actor, director, producer.
-Born March 17, 1955 in Blue Island, Illinois.
-The son of a film editor, Sinise attended Highland Park High School where an appearance in West Side Story eventually led to his cofounding of Chicago's acclaimed Steppenwolf Theater Company.
+Gary Alan Sinise was born on March 17, 1955, in Blue Island, Illinois.
+The son of a film editor, Sinise attended Highland Park High School, where an appearance in West Side Story eventually led to his cofounding of Chicago's acclaimed Steppenwolf Theater Company.
 The then 18-year-old Sinise, along with Terry Kinney and Jeff Perry, started the ambitious enterprise in a local church basement, launching the careers of such talents as John Malkovich and Laurie Metcalf.

-Sinise began his film and television career in the director's chair on such series as Crime Story and thirtysomething and the feature film Miles From Home.
+Gary Sinise began his film and television career in the director's chair on such series as Crime Story and thirtysomething and the feature film Miles From Home.
 In 1992, he directed, produced and starred in a remake of John Steinbeck's Of Mice and Men.

-In 1994, Sinise became familiar to mainstream audiences as Lt.
-Dan in the blockbuster film Forrest Gump with Tom Hanks.
+In 1994, Sinise became familiar to mainstream audiences as Lieutenant Dan in the blockbuster film Forrest Gump with Tom Hanks.
 His performance as the physically crippled and emotionally shattered veteran earned him an Oscar nomination.
-He re-teamed with Hanks for Apollo 13 in 1995 and starred in the television biopics Truman in 1995 (for which he won a Golden Globe) and George Wallace in 1997 (for which he won an Emmy).
-In 2000, he appeared in the drama Mission to Mars and the thriller Imposter.
-Sinise returned to the small screen in 2004 to star in the crime series CSI: New York.
+He re-teamed with Hanks for Apollo 13 in 1995, and starred in the television biopics Truman (for which he won a Golden Globe Award) and George Wallace (for which he won an Emmy Award) in 1995 and 1997, respectively.